Hogwai/hogwai.github.io-content/collections-issues-benchmark/README.md

 # collections-issues-benchmark

-This project provides JMH benchmarks to demonstrate the performance impact of different `java.util.regex.Pattern` usage patterns in Java.
+This project provides JMH benchmarks to demonstrate the performance impact of using the contains operator of different data structures (List, Set)

 ## Prerequisites